-Textbooks for each class will be provided by the school.
+If textbooks are utilized as a resource for a class, they will be provided by the school.
 Students are expected to exercise reasonable care for these books.
 When the books are turned in at the end of the course, they will be assessed a fee for damage other than normal wear and tear.
 Students will be charged the replacement cost for lost books or books that are returned in unusable condition or a fee for damage beyond normal use.
 All fees for damaged or lost books must be paid before students receive their final grades and transcripts.
 Transcripts will not be released until fees are paid.